hardiktheprogrammer/starknetbook/src/ch03-00-architecture.md

 The duties of a Prover include:

-1. Receiving Blocks: Provers obtain blocks of processed transactions from Sequencers.
+1.  **Receiving Blocks**: Provers obtain blocks of processed transactions from Sequencers.

-2. Processing: Provers process these blocks a second time, ensuring that all transactions within the block have been correctly handled.
+2.  **Processing**: Provers process these blocks a second time, ensuring that all transactions within the block have been correctly handled.

-3. Proof Generation: After processing, Provers generate a proof of correct transaction processing.
+3.  **Proof Generation**: After processing, Provers generate a proof of correct transaction processing.

-4. Sending Proof to Ethereum: Finally, the proof is sent to the Ethereum network for validation.
+4.  **Sending Proof to Ethereum**: Finally, the proof is sent to the Ethereum network for validation.
 If the proof is correct, the Ethereum network accepts the block of transactions.